furycurry/lidc-3d-nodule-benchmark/docs/methodology.md

 ## 6. Limitations and Scope

-- **SDF patch-truncation:** The SDF is computed within a cropped 64³ patch with no knowledge of true nodule geometry beyond the patch edge.
-This is a known geometric approximation.
+### 6.1 SDF Patch-Boundary Truncation
+304/2,651 nodules (11.5%) have their true extent touching or exceeding the 64³ patch boundary, with a mean near-boundary SDF deviation of 0.191 mm for these nodules vs. 0.023 mm for non-truncated ones.
+To directly test whether this affects the reported null result, both boundary-loss configurations were re-trained on corrected, non-truncated SDFs across all 5 seeds.
+Paired comparisons (t-test and Wilcoxon signed-rank) across Dice, HD95, and IoU showed no statistically significant difference between original and corrected-SDF results for either configuration (all p > 0.11), with the adaptive configuration showing near-identical means (Dice: 0.7348 vs. 0.7348; HD95: 5.581 vs. 5.581).
+This directly confirms the truncation error is not a contributing factor to the null result, consistent with the independently-measured gradient-magnitude explanation (boundary term ~0.05% of gradient magnitude vs. ~0.94% for the regional loss).

+### 6.2 SDF Rotation Approximation
+Under training-time random rotation (±0.3 rad per axis), the cached SDF is bilinear-interpolated rather than recomputed from the rotated mask.
+This error was quantified directly (near-boundary mean deviation 0.240 mm across 1,000 sampled nodule–angle pairs) and then tested empirically: both boundary-loss configurations were re-trained with the SDF recomputed on-the-fly from the rotated mask across all 5 seeds.
+Paired comparisons showed no statistically significant difference for either configuration (all p > 0.11), confirming the rotation approximation is not a contributing factor to the null result.

+### 6.3 Single-Architecture-Family Scope
-- **Single-architecture-family scope:** Only the 3D U-Net family was evaluated; no attention mechanisms, transformer blocks, or other architectures were tested.
+Only the 3D U-Net family was evaluated; no attention mechanisms, transformer blocks, or other architectures were tested.

+### 6.4 Boundary-Loss Weight Ceiling
-- **Boundary-loss weight ceiling:** The null result on boundary-loss weighting is specific to $\lambda_{max} = 0.05$.
+The null result on boundary-loss weighting is specific to $\lambda_{max} = 0.05$.
 Higher weights were not explored due to the observed gradient-starvation diagnosis.

+### 6.5 Single Dataset
-- **Single dataset:** Results are specific to LIDC-IDRI; generalization to other pulmonary nodule datasets or other 3D segmentation tasks is not claimed.
+Results are specific to LIDC-IDRI; generalization to other pulmonary nodule datasets or other 3D segmentation tasks is not claimed.

+### 6.6 Test-Set Evaluation
+The held-out test set was evaluated once under one-look discipline; test-set numbers did not trigger any post-hoc model, loss, or hyperparameter changes.
+'''

+output_path = Path("/mnt/agents/output/methodology.md")
+output_path.write_text(content, encoding="utf-8")
+print(f"Saved: {output_path}")
+print(f"Size: {len(content)} bytes")